KengoTODA/gradle-semantic-release-plugin/README.md

 1. Your Gradle project should manage its version by `gradle.properties` (not by `build.gradle` nor `build.gradle.kts`).
 2. Your Gradle project should have an executable Gradle wrapper script at the project root directory.
 3. Your CI environment should run on Linux environment that can run `./gradlew`.
-4. Your Gradle project should use [Maven Publish Plugin](https://docs.gradle.org/current/userguide/publishing_maven.html), [Legacy publishing](https://docs.gradle.org/current/userguide/artifact_management.html) or [Gradle Artifactory Plugin](https://www.jfrog.com/confluence/display/RTF/Gradle+Artifactory+Plugin) to publish artifact.
+4. Your Gradle project should use [Maven Publish Plugin](https://docs.gradle.org/current/userguide/publishing_maven.html), [Legacy publishing](https://docs.gradle.org/current/userguide/artifact_management.html), [Gradle Artifactory Plugin](https://www.jfrog.com/confluence/display/RTF/Gradle+Artifactory+Plugin), or [Plugin Publishing Plugin](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html) to publish artifact.

 # Installation